Configure Quote Templates and Track Contracts

 Create a Contract

-- From the App Launcher, Lance selects Contracts.
+- From the App Launcher, Lance searches for Contracts, and selects

 - Then, he clicks New.